LinkedInFacebookShare

 WestEd Presenters: Andrew Latham and Patty Armstrong

 This session will focus on how Texas is fueling accelerated student learning by actively involving teachers in its plans to redesign the State of Texas Assessment of Academic Readiness (STAAR©) program.
-The Texas Education Agency will describe how it partnered with the Region 14 Comprehensive Center to convene teacher focus groups in July 2020 to explore how STAAR changes can help encourage improved instructional practices.
-Region 14 will then describe a series of item development workshops conducted with Texas teachers in July 2021 to produce 670 innovative new items for release and use by Texas teachers.
+The Texas Education Agency will describe how it partnered with the Bureau of Indian Education Comprehensive Center to convene teacher focus groups in July 2020 to explore how STAAR changes can help encourage improved instructional practices.
+Bureau of Indian Education will then describe a series of item development workshops conducted with Texas teachers in July 2021 to produce 670 innovative new items for release and use by Texas teachers.
 Next, teachers who participated in both workshops will share their perspectives on how states should involve teachers in the summative assessment process, to improve student learning.
 The discussant will then summarize lessons learned for states to consider as they work with their teachers and assessment programs.